hal/site/content/_index.md

     icon: /img/plug.png
     teaser: Customize the console using runtime extensions and the JavaScript API.
 ---
-HAL ist the project name for the WildFly and JBoss EAP management console.
+HAL is the project name for the WildFly and JBoss EAP management console.